sofimrtn/tablines/README.rst

   sbt "run_main es.ctic.tabels.CLI [OPTIONS] [SPREADSHEET FILES]"

 The options suported are:
-  * -t: path to the Tabels program
+  * -t: path to the input Tabels program
   * -o: path to the output RDF file
-  * -d: path to the debug HTML output file
+  * -d: path to the ouput debug HTML file

 =========================================================================================================